 2. Karsha Gustor Festival: A Unique Buddhist Festival

 The largest and the most important monastery in Zanskar, the Karsha Monastery celebrates this festival annually to recognize the victory of good over evil.
 From a Black Hat Dance performance to a Masked Dance performance by the monks, this festivity is full of uniqueness.
-Apart from the joyful music and dance, one also gets to witness the vibrant colors of the region during Karsha Gustor.
-Needless to say, this is one of the Indian festivals in July wich are so worth attending!
+Apart from the joyful music and dance, one also gets to witness the vibrant colours of the region during Karsha Gustor.
+Needless to say, this is one of the Indian festivals in July which are so worth attending!
+Visiting this destination during this festival is one of the best things to do in Ladakh.

 Where: Zanskar, Ladakh